sysdiglabs/charts/charts/cloud-connector/README.md

 ## Configuration

-The following table lists the configurable parameters of the Harbor Scanner Sysdig Secure chart and their default values:
+The following table lists the configurable parameters of the Sysdig Cloud connector chart and their default values:

 | Parameter                    | Description                                                                                                     | Default                                                                         |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- |